WhiteAccounting/slate/source/includes/_errors.md

 Error Code | Meaning
 ---------- | -------
 400 | Required parameters are missing in the request.
+404 | You most likely tried to hit a non existing endpoint.
 410 | The resource has been destroyed.
 You are trying to get/update a resource that has been destroyed.
 422 | The resource you are trying to save is not valid.
 This happens when the data you pass do not make any logical sense.
 423 | Locked resource.
 Mostly happens when trying to destroy a resource that is required by another resource.
 See details for each type of resource for more details.